rizaldi-itu/user-assessment/README.md

 npm install
 ````
 you can run this code in the command promt inside your local folder directory
-that is for the express aplication
+that is for the express application

 ## Turn On
 Before turn on the application you can open your mongoDBCompass and connect with the local server or localhost